locchh/llm-playground/notebooks/Language_Recognition/readme.md

 - *Recognizing characters, numbers, delimiters, and spaces ensures full coverage at the lexical level, but without syntax and semantic rules, it does not enable meaningful parsing.*

+- *Collaborating with AI to develop grammar helps you gain a deep understanding of grammatical structures and the usage of each component, while reducing your effort.*

 ```
 //  Header (Optional, for Imports & Configuration)